MartianMadman/TC_Patch/Readme.txt

 \Changelog v0.2/
 *Fix Gryphon dying when skipping cutscene in levels l7s1 and l7s2.
-*Add missing glass bullet impact sounds to weapons.tbl *Use collisions for body bags.
+*Add missing glass bullet impact sounds to weapons.tbl.
+*Improve watermist and waterdrop alpha fade in.
+*Use collisions for body bags.

 \Usage/